fbpx

 A Better Way Athletics

-Now Heath has had his fair share of coordinating with volunteer coaches, he believes most of them just didn’t feel like they had the right support or tools to do their jobs well.
-And for Heath, what kinds of coaches you have is all about looking to the future rather than dwelling in the present.
+Heath built A Better Way Athletics to create positive experiences for children, young people and parents in sports coaching.
+Now Heath has had his fair share of coordinating with volunteer coaches, he believes most of them didn’t feel like they had the right support or tools to do their jobs well.

 “One of the biggest fears is finding coaches and determining how to keep them there.
 You might decide not to have a coach for a year and then be inundated the next year.
 You need to be willing to shape a vision of the future, step back and not think of the immediate but the long-term engagement of coaching talent.”

 Want to know more?
-Get to know the entrepreneurs that make the activities sector so unique with James Moore on The Drive Phase podcast.
+Get to know the entrepreneurs that make the activities sector so unique with James Moore & Andrew Hicks on The Drive Phase podcast.
 Listen and subscribe anywhere you get your podcasts.

 More impact less work